miguelgrinberg/alchemical/docs/usage.rst

-As an alternative, you can follow the instructions to set up :ref:`Database Migrations with Alembic <database-migrations-with-alembic>` in this documentation instead of using Flask-Migrate.
-If you opt to work with Alembic in this way and your Flask application uses the application factory pattern, a Flask application instance must be created, for example in *env.py*, so that the ``Alchemical`` object can access its configuration.
+As an alternative, you can follow the instructions to set up :ref:`Database Migrations with Alembic <database-migrations-with-alembic>` in this documentation instead of using the Flask-Migrate extension.

+If you opt to work with Alembic without Flask-Migrate, be aware that the ``db`` instance must be fully initialized with a Flask application instance, so that it has access to the database configuration stored in the Flask ``config`` object.
+If your Flask application uses the application factory pattern, you may need to call your factory function in the *env.py* file to force this initialization.

 Using with FastAPI
 ~~~~~~~~~~~~~~~~~~